rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- December 28 2016: DeMar DeRozan passes Chris Bosh to become the franchise’s all- time leading scorer.
+- Kyle Lowry and DeMar DeRozan each make their third appearance representing the Raptors at the All-Star Game.
 - In the playoffs, the Raps beat the Bucks (6 games), and meet the Cavaliers in the second round.
 LeBron & co. promptly sweep the team.
+- DeMar DeRozan is named to the All-NBA Third Team.

 </MainText>